International Programmes 2024/2025

 • 13/1 Lab Rotation / Research Project I (10 ECTS)

-Third Semester Modules (the third semester may be spent abroad)
+Third Semester Modules (The third semester may be spent abroad.)

 • 11 Research Consolidation Mind (10 ECTS, 4 hours/week) or